 • All students receiving a Surgical Technology diploma must obtain their certification within 90 days of graduating.
 Prior to this legislation, surgical technologists could seek certification, but it was not a requirement.

-• Requirements for Clinical Entry: To be eligible to apply for clinical entry, student must have successful completion of Medical Terminology (AHS 102), Anatomy and Physiology I (BIO 210), English Composition I (ENG 101), and Contemporary Mathematics (MAT 155) with a 2.5 GPA or better.
-Anatomy and Physiology II (BIO 211) should be completed before clinical entry.
-For Fall 2013, MAT 152 may be accepted for MAT 155.
-All students accepted into the Surgical Technology program beyond Fall 2013 must have MAT 155 complete.
+• Requirements for Program Entry: To be eligible to apply for the Surgical Tech program, students must have successful completion of Medical Terminology (AHS 102), Anatomy and Physiology I (BIO 210), English Composition I (ENG 101), and Contemporary Mathematics (MAT 155) with a 2.5 GPA or better.
+It is recommended that students complete Anatomy and Physiology II (BIO 211) before program entry.
 Calculate your program ready GPA here.

 • Physical and Mental Standards: It is recommended that students explore their reaction to all kinds of body fluids, unpleasant odors, and dangerous/contagious diseases.
 Students must be in adequate physical and mental condition to participate and function within the program and clinical environment.
 Read the Physical and Mental Standards chart for more information.